 We follow the Cambridge IGCSE specifications.

-Textbook: Year 10 & 11: Studio French GCSE textbook (9-1)
+Textbook: Same as in Year 10 (Studio French GCSE 9-1)

-The principal aim over these two years leading up to their IGCSE is to develop greater fluency and complexity in handling both the spoken and written language.
+The principal aim over these two years leading up to GCSE is to develop greater fluency and complexity in handling both the spoken and written language.
 Topics introduced in Years 7 - 9 are re-visited but with the expectation that pupils will be able to express themselves at a level of linguistic complexity and maturity more appropriate to their age.
 New topics will be covered such as the world of work and future study/career plans, the modern world and new technologies and the environment.
 Previously learned grammar will be regularly revised and new tenses such as the pluperfect and the conditional will be introduced.
-A residential trip to France is usually offered either in Year 10 or in Year 11 as it is organised to take place every two years not to clash with other school trips.